intbio/mm_hse_2023/workshops/Modeller/index.md

-# Workshop: Protein structure modelling in Modeller, CollabFold, SwissModel
+# Workshop: Protein structure modeling in Modeller, CollabFold, SwissModel

 ## Description
 - We will obtain protein structure based on templates